hashicorp/terraform-provider-tfmigrate/docs/resources/stack_migration.md

 ### Required

 - `config_file_dir` (String) The directory path containing configuration files.
 Must be an absolute path.
 - `name` (String) The stack name.
-- `org` (String) The organization name.
-This is the organization where the stack exists.
-The value can be  overridden `TFE_ORGANIZATION` environment variable.
+Must be unique within the organization and project, must be a non-VCS driven stack.

+### Optional

+- `organization` (String) The organization name to which the stack belongs.
+This must reference an existing organization.
+Either this attribute or the TFE_ORGANIZATION environment variable is required; if both are set, the attribute value takes precedence.
-- `project` (String) The project name.
-This is the project where the stack exists.
-The value can be overridden by `TFE_PROJECT` environment variable.
+- `project` (String) The project name to which the stack belongs.
+This must reference an existing project.
+Either this attribute or the TFE_PROJECT environment variable is required; if both are set, the attribute value takes precedence.

 ### Read-Only

-- `config_status` (String) The status of the stack configuration.
-This is used to track the status of the stack configuration upload.
 - `current_configuration_id` (String) The ID of the current stack configuration.
 This is used to track the current configuration of the stack.
+- `current_configuration_status` (String) The status of the stack configuration.
+This is used to track the status of the stack configuration upload.
 - `source_bundle_hash` (String) The hash of the configuration files in the directory.
-This is used to detect changes in the configuration files.
+This is used to detect changes in the stack configuration files.